 Reds, Pinks, and Purples

 Colors range from plum to berry and wine red to watermelon pink.
-They’re delicious, edible colors, like Pantone’s Viva Magenta, their bold choice for 2023, or Benjamin Moore’s Raspberry Blush.
+They’re delicious, edible colors, like Pantone’s Viva Magenta, their bold choice for the year, or Benjamin Moore’s Raspberry Blush.
 There is nothing subtle here: these colors are energetic, uplifting, and exciting.

 My other recommendations for rosy paint colors are: